What Is The Best Hemp Oil For Dogs?

 Making Cannabinoid Therapy More Predictable

-Essentially, using whole hemp extract reduces the guess-work involved in determining your dog’s optimal CBD dosage from the start.
+Essentially, using whole, organic hemp plant extract reduces the guess-work involved in determining your dog’s optimal CBD dosage from the start.

-In the end, choosing a CBD product based entirely on the cost per milligram is neither prudent nor economical because CBD potency is not determined by concentration volume alone.
+In the end, choosing CBD products based entirely on the cost per milligram is neither prudent nor economical because CBD potency is not determined by concentration volume alone.

 CBD Concentration Vs Effective Clinical Dose